On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

 Then $ R(D, \OO_{D}(D))\simeq R(\Sigma,\OO_{\Sigma}(\Sigma))^G, $ and since $R(\CC\PP^{n-1},\OO_{\CC\PP^{n-1}}(1))$ is the polynomial ring $\CC[z_1,\dots,z_n]$ in $n$ variables, we have an isomorphism

 the latter being the coordinate ring of the isolated quotient singularity $\CC^n/G.$

 The following theorem summarizes the discussion above: \begin{thm} Let $M$ be an ALE K\"ahler manifold of complex dimension $n$, asymptotic at infinity to $\CC^n/G,$ where $G\subset U(n)$.
-Then $M$ has only one end and there exists an $n$-dimensional complex K\"ahler orbifold $X$ and a connected suborbifold divisor $D\subset X$ with the following properties: \begin{itemize} \item[ i)] $D\simeq \PP^{n-1}/(G/G_0)$ as orbifolds. \item[ ii)] The normal orbi-bundle $N_{D|X}\simeq \OO_D(D)$ is ample and its ring of sections $R(D, \OO_D(D))$ is isomorphic to the coordinate ring of the isolated quotient singularity $\CC^n/G.$ \item[ iii)] $M=X\setminus D$ as complex manifolds. \end{itemize} \end{thm}
+Then $M$ has only one end and there exists an $n$-dimensional compact K\"ahler orbifold $X$ and a connected suborbifold divisor $D\subset X$ with the following properties: \begin{itemize} \item[i)] $M=X\setminus D.$ \item[ii)] $D$ is isomorphic to $\CC\PP^{n-1}/(G/G_0)$ as a complex orbifold. \item[iii)] The normal orbi-bundle $N_{D|X}\simeq \OO_D(D)$ is ample and its ring of sections $R(D, \OO_D(D))$ is isomorphic to the coordinate ring of the isolated quotient singularity $\CC^n/G.$ \end{itemize} \end{thm}